HypeCheck

 Research-backed dose: 300-600 mg per occasion; No well-established daily dose

-In this product: not specified (likely in proprietary blend or not listed)
+In this product: not specified on label

 Herbal extract with antioxidant properties.
 Clinical evidence supports modest liver enzyme improvement and organ protection.